bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-12-loop-analysis.rst

 Counting Loop Iterations
 ------------------------

 Loops can be also analyzed to determine how many times they run.
 This is called **run-time analysis** or a **statement execution count**.
+A **statement execution count** indicates the number of times a statement is executed by the program.
+Statement execution counts are often calculated informally through tracing and analysis of the iterative statements.

 |CodingEx| **Coding Exercise**